 Though we focused on "must-haves" and "might-needs" when shopping for a health insurance plan, you can also consider the "special bonuses" that come with your insurance plan.
 These might include things like discounts for health clubs, counseling to draw up a nutritional plan or incentives for quitting smoking.
 While these services may not have been paramount during your insurance search, using them if you do have them can help to keep you healthy, hopefully avoiding those scary "might-needs" of surgery and hospitalization.

 Want to learn more about health insurance?
-See the links on the next page.
+See the links below.